 Scania’s exposure to chemicals use exists both during production and when the vehicle is being serviced.
 Scania’s Environmental Principles underscores the following principles for chemical management:

-Products containing chemical substances included in the STD4159 Grey list (see below) should not be present in chemical products.
+- Products containing chemical substances covered by STD4159 Restricted list (see below) should not be present in chemical products.
 We always seek less hazardous alternatives when they are technically and economically feasible.

 In products and production